 If you have a question about whether we provide treatment for a condition or diagnosis not listed, please email us or call us at 970.619.3400.

 Our medical professionals work as a team with our patients and their family members to create individualized treatment plans so our patients can progress at their own ability levels.
 Our rehabilitation team includes specially trained physicians, nurses, case managers, and occupational, speech and physical therapists – among other medical professionals.
 It is led by our full-time medical director who is board certified in physical medicine and rehabilitation.

 Our healthcare team provides our patients with 24-hour rehabilitation nursing care and daily physician management.
 All patients have private rooms and access to well-equipped therapy areas.
-Our therapy areas include a 6,000-square foot therapy gym with private treatment rooms, a heated aquatic therapy pool with a lift, and a therapeutic courtyard to allow practice on different terrains such as ramps, stairs, gravel, dirt, curb, curb cut-outs, and wood decking.
+Our therapy areas include a 6,000-square foot therapy gym with private treatment rooms and a therapeutic courtyard to allow practice on different terrains such as ramps, stairs, gravel, dirt, curb, curb cut-outs, and wood decking.

 Services we provide include:

 - Rehabilitation nursing care

 - Respiratory care to treat, manage, control and provide diagnostic evaluation of the cardiopulmonary system

 - Speech, memory and cognitive therapy

 - Physical therapy to help with balance and mobility